Bikeman868/UrlRewrite.Net/README.md

 * `logicalGrouping` can be `MatchAll` or `MatchAny`.

 ### The `<add>` elements inside of `<conditions>`
-Adds a contition that must be met for the rule to match the incomming request.
+Adds a condition that must be met for the rule to match the incomming request.

 Attributes:
 * `input` specifies what should be compared.
 Note that this supports curly brace replacements.